lessy-community/lessy/docs/api/websocket.md

 we use [actioncable package](https://www.npmjs.com/package/actioncable) to help us to handle the connection.

-Once you set the authentication cookie, you only have to create a websocket consumer and to subscribe to `NotificationsChannel`:
+Once you set the authorization cookie, you only have to create a websocket consumer and to subscribe to `NotificationsChannel`:

 ```js